nwanoch/nwanoch/README.md

 ### Hi there 👋, I am Emmanuel.
 This is my backup repo.
-I havhe been on github since 2019.
+I have been on github since 2019.
 Github blacklisted my main account (wenotch)

 <!-- -->